textileio/photos/DEVELOPMENT.md

 1. Install all dependancies with `yarn`
 2. Launch your Textile cafe (see above)
 3. Modify your `.env` file to match your cafe details (see below)
 4. Finally, run `react-native start` and launch the app in the simulator of your choice.
-You can luaunch the app using one of hte IDEs or directly using `react-native run-ios` or `react-native run-android`
+You can launch the app using one of hte IDEs or directly using `react-native run-ios` or `react-native run-android`

 ### Creating your .env file